For my research and publications on Enslaved Africans and Scottish Enslavers in Guyana click on the image below

-I will speak at The Sandbach Tinné Conference – Digitising and Decolonising Collections at the MShed, Bristol on Tuesday 24 October 2023.
-My presentation 'The Robertsons of Kiltearn: a middling, complicit, 'baggy' family' will explore the family network which linked the Robertson, Sandbach, Parker and Rainy men, who (with others) formed what became Sandbach Tinné.
+I spoke at The Sandbach Tinné Conference – Digitising and Decolonising Collections at the MShed, Bristol on Tuesday 24 October 2023.
+My presentation 'The Robertsons of Kiltearn: a middling, complicit, 'baggy' family' explored the family network which linked the Robertson, Sandbach, Parker and Rainy men, who (with others) formed what became Sandbach Tinné.
 This mercantile partnership was one of the largest beneficiaries of the £20m of compensation paid by the British Government to slave-holders at the end of British colonial slavery.

 My research into this family is the subject of my most recent publication: